 HJ: What’s next is I’m actually shooting and editing my next film, a short film called Blunt, which is the story of an interracial lesbian couple who use the power of cannabis to ease the racial tension between themselves and their parents.
 And I’m also shooting another short film this month – we’re doing two – it’s called Novenario that is directed by my partner Alberto Triana.
 That’s the story of a Cuban-American man – in Cuban culture, a novenario is essentially a celebration of a person in your family who’s passed on – and this gentleman finds himself having to spend eight days in a house with a family he doesn’t know or relate to because his father made him so American.
 We’re doing a short film anthology that is all about coming-of-age moments for underrepresented people and we can’t wait to get our third film slated.
 Then a feature film I’m doing later in the year, super excited about that.
 That’s all I got on my plate right now.

-Thanks to Hisonni for discussing TAKE OUT GIRL with us!
-Learn more about the movie at 1091 Pictures or follow the film on Facebook or Instagram.
+Thanks to Hisonni for discussing TAKE OUT GIRL.
+Follow the film on Facebook or Instagram.

 If you’re an independent filmmaker or know of an independent film-related topic we should write about, email blogadmin@sagindie.org for consideration.